kiet8112006/olist-data-analysis/README.md

 Conclusion:

 This ensures consistent formatting of location data and prevents inconsistencies during grouping, filtering, or aggregation in future analysis.
+This prevents inconsistencies such as:
+- "Sao Paulo"
+- "sao paulo"
+- "SAO PAULO"
 #### Geolocation Validation

 To verify that customer ZIP codes can be linked to geographic coordinates,